Using Blue Robotics Components on a Competition ROV

 If you’re interested in using some of our products for a student ROV or subsea vehicle competition, you likely have a few questions about what parts to use to make a competent ROV.
 I’ve put together this brief introduction going over some of our products and how to use them in your vehicle to make it easy to get your competition ROV ready and running!

 Depending on the number of thrusters you are planning on using, you may have to limit the max throttle on your thrusters to prevent blowing your fuse!
-Don’t worry, even at half throttle, a T100 will be much more powerful and efficient than a bilge pump thruster.
-Refer to the specifications and charts in the technical details to get an idea of the power draw and performance.
+Don’t worry, even at half throttle, a T200 will be much more powerful and efficient than a bilge pump thruster.
+Refer to the specifications and charts in the technical details to get an idea of the power draw and consumption.

 It’s important to note that our thrusters are based on brushless motors, different from the traditional brushed design found in most other ROV thrusters and electric motors.
 The easiest way to tell these motor types apart is by the number of wires they have- if there are three wires coming out, like our thrusters, this means it’s a brushless motor.
 You can’t run our thrusters by simply connecting them to a battery or switch (unless you want a barbecue!), you need a brushless electronic speed controller, or ESC, like our Basic ESC.